Ukraine says ready for short-term compromise on Russian gas price

 The case is still in its preliminary stages and it is not known when a final ruling will be reached.

-Prodan said around 16 billion cubic metres (bcm) of reverse flows from Poland, Hungary and Slovakia would cover over 50 percent of Ukraine’s gas import needs this year.
+Prodan said around 16 billion cubic meters (bcm) of reverse flows from Poland, Hungary and Slovakia would cover over 50 percent of Ukraine’s gas import needs this year.

 However Ukraine needs to find another 5 bcm in imports for October-March, he said.
 “We’re getting ready for a difficult winter.”